MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineLisLocation.md

 ```

 ### -Latitude
-The latitude of the location.
+The latitude of the civic address.

 ```yaml
 Type: String